mytechnotalent/kgpt/README.md

 # the device parameter specifies the device on which the model and tensors are placed for
 # computation and if CUDA is available and enabled, the model will be placed on the GPU ('cuda'),
 # which can significantly accelerate training and if CUDA is not available or enabled,
-# the model will be placed on the CPU ('cpu') when choosing the appropriate device depends
+# the model will be placed on the CPU ('cpu') and consider when choosing the appropriate device depends
 # on the availability of compatible hardware and the memory requirements of the model
 device = 'cuda' if torch.backends.cuda.is_built() else 'cpu'
 # the eval_iters parameter determines the number of iterations used to estimate the loss on the
-# training and validation sets during evaluation and It represents the number of iterations used
+# training and validation sets during evaluation and it represents the number of iterations used
 # to compute the average loss value and a larger eval_iters value provides a more accurate estimation
 # of the loss but can increase the evaluation time and adjusting this parameter depends on the
 # desired level of accuracy in the loss estimation and the trade-off between evaluation time and accuracy